JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/testing/index.md

 Previously we ran our Jest tests as a generic npm run script, in the IDE's npm run tool window.
 However, PyCharm Professional has a dedicated run configuration type for Jest.
-It's a fantastic way to do development.
+It's a fantastic, visual way to do testing.
 Let's switch to using that.

 Select `Run | Edit Configurations`, click `+`, and click on `Jest`.
 Supply a `Name:` of something like `unit tests`.
 The only real field you need to supply is `Jest options:`.
 For that, enter `--watchAll`.
-This tells Jest to continuously run and re-run tests when a file has changed (thus speeding up test running.)
+This tells Jest to continuously run and re-run tests when a file has changed (thus speeding up testing.)

 ![Custom run configuration type for Jest](./screenshots/run_config.png)